Multidisciplinary U of M team builds on their previous research to help relieve a patient’s pain

 The goal of the study is to optimize the use of epidural spinal cord stimulation to restore voluntary movement in patients suffering from chronic spinal cord injury and paraplegia.
 The stimulation has been successful for some study participants, inspiring the team to patent their algorithms.

 We are currently looking for Cognitive Neuro Researcher, preferably with EPIC, Matlab, and EEG/DBS/MEG/fMRI experience.
 To apply or for more information, please click on the link below to visit the official job description.
 We look forward to hearing from you!

 We are currently looking for a post-doc with a background in software engineering and preferably with experience in electrophysiology as well.
 To contact us, head to the "Contact Us" page of the website or directly email firstname.lastname@example.org.
 We look forward to hearing from you.

 Published Protest Paper

-Our new paper "Injuries from Less-Lethal During the George Floyd Protests in Minneapolis" was just published on The New England Journal Of Medicine.
+Our new paper "Injuries from Less-Lethal Weapons During the George Floyd Protests in Minneapolis" was just published on The New England Journal of Medicine.
 It details several instances when protesters sustained severe injuries from non-lethal weapons, revealing that projectiles are not appropriate for crowd control.

 UMF Research Grant